RobertTalbert/discretecs/MTH325-Winter2026/assignments/MTH 325 LT Exam 3 solutions.md

 ### Notes

-- I tweaked the standard on this one to match the present form of this question: You are allowed one incorrect response on this one (out of nine) before being downgraded to Proficient.
+- I tweaked the standard on this one to match the present form of this question: You are allowed one incorrect response, or a correct statement that a property fails but the example doesn't work, on this one (out of nine) before being downgraded to Proficient.
 - Which is good because a lot of submissions said $R_3$ was transitive when it is not -- the edge $(C,A)$ is in the relation but the one you need is $(A,C)$.